shubozhang/shubozhang.github.io/content/posts/aws/3-ways-to-log-s3.md

     * the target bucket must be in public ip which is a deal breaker sometimes.
     * no UI.

+### 2. Use CloudTrail
-## Use CloudTrail to create a trail to monitor S3 bucket.
+Use CloudTrail to create a trail to monitor S3 bucket.
 * Pros:
     * less infrastructure
     * no code involved